wolframkriesing/site-stitcher/content/blog-posts/2020/11/28-resource-timing-part1/index.md

 If you have something interesting please [ping me on twitter][@wolframkriesing], I am curious to see and learn more about it, especially about useful applications with it.

-Soon: You want to know more?
-Read [part 2 of this series about "Loading Dependencies"].
+You want to know more?
+Read [part 2 of this series about "Loading Dependencies"][12].\
 *The first version of this post I wrote and published [for the HolidayCheck TechBlog, May 2019](https://techblog.holidaycheck.com/post/2019/05/06/browsertools-1-resource-timing-part1).*

 [1]: https://developer.mozilla.org/en-US/docs/Web/API/Performance